Resource Center

 • whether parents are usually included

 Training and written policies help, but habits are mostly passed informally.
-Without a school‑governed channel for one‑to‑one communication that stays the same as people rotate, each new group quietly rebuilds its own practices — often drifting back to personal texts and app DMs that are not easily supervised.
+Without a school‑governed channel for one‑to‑one communication that stays the same as people rotate, each new group quietly rebuilds its own practices — often drifting back to personal texts and app DMs that are difficult to govern consistently.

 2. Communication Scatters into Unsupervised Channels